Albert Luthuli: Nobel Peace Prize

-The attitude of South Africa's government as well as many White South Africans was hostile.
+The reaction from South Africa's government, as well as many White South Africans, was hostile.
 Luthuli still had to apply for permission to receive the prize in Oslo, Norway on 10 December 1961.
-Minister of the Interior, Jan de Klerk initially refused to issue Luthuli a passport but after intense domestic and international pressure, the government finally issued him one.
-After he was granted permission and received his award, Eric Louw, the Minister of Foreign Affairs, rejected Luthuli's demands for universal suffrage and claimed that Luthuli's speech justified the government restricting his movement within South Africa.
+Minister of the Interior Jan de Klerk initially refused to issue Luthuli a passport but after intense domestic and international pressure, the government finally issued him one.
+After he was granted permission and received his award, Eric Louw, the Minister of Foreign Affairs, rejected Luthuli's demands for universal suffrage and claimed that Luthuli's speech justified the government restricting his travel within South Africa.
 The government-operated South African Broadcasting Corporation aired a defamatory broadcast about Luthuli.
 Volksblad argued the way Luthuli had "grasped every opportunity to besmirch South Africa was shocking".
 The Star stated: "Mr. Luthuli demands a universal franchise, which is just as silly as restricting the vote to people of one colour and he asks the world to apply sanctions to his own country, which is as reckless and damaging as has been another leader's (HF Verwoerd) impetuous withdrawal from the commonwealth.
 Neither speaks for the authentic South African".
-The belief that qualified franchise could be extended to Africans without accepting a democracy based on "one person, one vote" was a popular view among the majority of White South Africans.
+The belief that qualified franchise could be extended to Africans without accepting a democracy based on "one person, one vote" was the view of a majority of White South Africans.

-Some White South Africans, including parliamentarian Jan Steytler and the Pietermaritzburg City Council, congratulated Luthuli.
-The white-run newspaper the Natal Daily News described him as "a man with moral and intellectual qualities that have earned him the respect of the world and a position of leadership".
+Luthuli received congratulations from some White South Africans, such as parliamentarian Jan Steytler and the Pietermaritzburg City Council.
+The Natal Daily News, a white-owned newspaper, described him as "a man with moral and intellectual qualities that have earned him the respect of the world and a position of leadership".
 They also urged the government to "listen to the voice of responsible African opinion".
 South African author and Liberal Party leader Alan Paton concluded that Luthuli was "the only man in South Africa who could lead both the left and the right ... both Africans and non-Africans".